 Benign positional paroxysmal vertigo (BPPV)

-With increasing age, the crystals (otoconia) in the inner ear become less dense, more varied in size, and replaced more slowly.
+With increasing age, the crystals (otoconia) in the inner ear become less dense and more varied in size.
+They are also replaced more slowly.
 These changes lead to a greater likelihood of BPPV.
-It is the most common vestibular disorder in the elderly.
+This condition is the most common vestibular disorder in the elderly.
 By age 70, one third of people will have had BPPV at least once.
-People with osteoporosis are up to three times as likely to have BPPV.
+People with osteoporosis are up to 3 times as likely to have BPPV.
 Older people may not specifically complain of vertigo (spinning sensation) when they have BPPV.

 Bilateral vestibulopathy means the loss of function on both sides of the balance part of the inner ear (vestibular system).
 It is often overlooked as a cause of dizziness and unstable gait in older people.

 Symptoms include staggering while walking, particularly in the dark and on uneven ground.
 Some people also have blurred or “jumpy” vision (oscillopsia).
-The symptoms are most obvious when vision is limited (in the dark or when the eyes are closed) or when walking slowly.
+The symptoms are most obvious when vision is limited (such as in the dark or when the eyes are closed) or when walking slowly.

-Causes include medications that are toxic to the vestibular system (vestibular toxins) and pre-existing bilateral Ménière's disease.
+Causes include medications that are toxic to the vestibular system (vestibular toxins) and pre-existing bilateral (in both ears) Ménière's disease.
 In older people, bilateral vestibular loss is sometimes associated with peripheral neuropathy.
 In about 50% of cases, no specific cause can be identified.